 Yes, students who are approved for work-study assignments must complete an employment packet, available through the financial aid office.
 This includes signing a work agreement, completing a W-4, and an I-9 document.
 Please be prepared to provide a social security card, a valid driver's license, or other acceptable form of identification.

 How will I know if I qualify for work-study?

-Students who have been approved for work-study will be notified through their student email account in the Doghouse.
-Additionally, the email sent to the student will be copied to the supervisor and administrator that signed off on the applciation.
+Students who have been approved for work-study will be notified through their student email account in My Holmes.
+Additionally, the email sent to the student will be copied to the supervisor and administrator that signed off on the application.